×

 Or let your holy one see corruption.”

-In these verses, David creates a gratitude list.
+In these verses, David was creating a gratitude list.
 He knew that praise was the key to combating pressure, anxiety, and darkness.
 Here, David lists that he is thankful for: God’s advice and wisdom, physical protection, and the spiritual protection that keeps him from corruption.
 We can also thank God for all of these things—we are his holy ones!

 11